-It is hard to imagine this rectangular cobblestoned space surrounded by opulent guildhalls as the swampland it once was, before rich merchants enroute to Bruges or Ghent or the (German) Highlands began to settle in the marshes on the banks of the river Senne, between the 9th and 11th centuries.
+It is hard to imagine this rectangular cobblestoned space surrounded by opulent guildhalls as the swampland it once was.
+Rich merchants, enroute to Bruges or Ghent or the (German) Highlands, began to settle in the marshes on the banks of the river Senne between the 9th and 11th centuries.
 The nameless settlement came to be referred to as Broekzele (old Dutch for ‘Home on the Marshes’).

 The bilingual street names around the square still commemorate the outdoor markets that popped up along them around the 13th century.
-And the guildhalls on the square, specific trades and commodities.
+And the names of guildhalls on the square reflect specific trades and commodities.
 Their size and opulence directly proportional to the wealth of the particular association or guild.

-The east wing of the Flamboyant Gothic Town Hall (Hotel de Ville (F) Stadhuis (D) ) is the only surviving structure from the original medieval group of buildings on the square.
-The rest are all a surprisingly harmonious mix of Gothic, Baroque and Louis XIV reconstructions from the 17th century-19th centuries.
+The east wing of the flamboyant Gothic Town Hall (Hotel de Ville (F) Stadhuis (D) ) is the only surviving structure from the original medieval group of buildings on the square.
+The rest are all an astonishingly harmonious mix of Gothic, Baroque and Louis XIV reconstructions from the 17th – 19th centuries.

 In the 15th century the aristocracy – mostly French – decide to tax the increasingly prosperous merchants and build a symbolic counter to the strong municipal imprint of the Town Hall.
-They nam it Maison du Roi – House of the Kings – although no king ever lived there.
-It is still referred to as Broodhuis in the (more egalitarian?)
+They name it Maison du Roi – House of the Kings – although no king ever lived there.
+It is still referred to as Broodhuis in (the more egalitarian?)
 Dutch though, after the old wooden bread market that existed on the site.
 Its 19th century Neo Gothic re-incarnation is a museum dedicated to the history and folklore of the city.

 Independence, in 1830, set off a building boom intended to gentrify a by then decaying city centre.
 The open sewer that was the river Senne, was cleaned up and covered over.
 (It still flows invisibly beneath the city!).